The Paladin Leveling Guide for Mists of Pandaria

 |64||Sanctuary (P) – Decreases incoming damage, increases armor value, increases Dodge.|

 |66||Hand of Salvation (Now protection only.)
 Temporarily remove threat from a party member.|

 |70||Ardent Defender – Reduces damage for 10 seconds, an attack that would otherwise kill you now heals.
 You’ll probably rarely use this while questing, but it’s useful when tanking and definitely useful in PvP.|

 As a Paladin your choice of race is restricted to Human, Dwarf, Draenei, Blood Elf, and Tauren.
-If you intend to raid after leveling then the Draenei might be your best choice (for the Hit buff.)
-For PvP Humans are #1.
-If you want to look good then your only choice is a Dwarf.
-Blood elves are left out in the cold here.
+If you want to look good then clearly your only choice is a Dwarf.

 That said, I’m quite happy with my Belf Pallies, and the Tauren’s War Stomp and extra Stam is nice.
-As far as leveling goes, none of the racials are any great use, although the Draenei add to your hit chance means a few less miss signs and that War Stomp of the Taurens is nice.
+As far as leveling goes, none of the racials are any great use, although the Draenei add to your Str ain’t bad and that War Stomp of the Taurens is nice.